CHAIRMAN, CVN BOARD OF DIRECTORS; 17th CHAIRMAN, JOINT CHIEFS OF STAFF

 She was Senior Deputy Commissioner of the New York State Office of Mental Health and has more than 30 years’ experience in designing and operating hospitals, community, and housing programs.
 In addition, she implemented New York’s first Mental Health Court.

-MANAGING DIRECTOR, CHIEF OF STAFF AND HEAD OF EXTERNAL AFFAIRS, POINT72 ASSET MANAGEMENT
+CHIEF OF STAFF, HEAD OF EXTERNAL AFFAIRS, POINT72 ASSET MANAGEMENT

-Michael C. Sullivan is a Managing Director, Chief of Staff, and the Head of External Affairs of Point72 Asset Management, L.P.
-Mr. Sullivan joined the Firm in 2007 after working as a senior aide to a United States Senator, focusing on telecom, technology, and finance issues.
-Before serving in the U.S. Senate, Mr. Sullivan worked for a Member of the U.S. House of Representatives who sat on the Energy and Commerce Committee.
-Mr. Sullivan was the Director of Planning and Strategy for the United States Telecom Association before working on Capitol Hill.
+Michael C. Sullivan is the Chief of Staff and Head of External Affairs of Point72, L.P.
+Mr. Sullivan joined the Firm in 2007 after serving as a senior aide to a United States Senator, focusing on telecom, technology, and finance issues and spent several years in the U.S. House of Representatives before that working on similar issues.
+Before coming to the Hill, Mr. Sullivan was the head of strategic development for a telecommunications focused trade association.

 CEO University Settlement, The Door, and Broome Street Academy